exyi/coberec/docs/thesis/approaches.md

 ## .NET Reflection

 .NET has an [API for runtime type introspection](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection).
-Not only does it support listing the type members and their metadata, but we can also invoke them.
+It supports listing the type members and in addition provides means to invoke them.
 Many .NET libraries rely on custom attributes or naming conventions to automatically discover types, invoke methods or list object properties.

-The usual application is automatic dependency injection.
+A common use case is automatic dependency injection.
 An example might be the [Scrutor library](https://github.com/khellang/Scrutor), which automatically registers types into the ASP.NET Core service collection.
 It scans the specified assembly for classes implementing particular interfaces, based on the type name or a similar pattern.
 The discovered classes are registered into the service collection, which in turn automatically creates instances of them.
-The services may have dependencies -- it may request other services in its constructor parameters.
+The services may have dependencies -- they may request other services in its constructor parameters.
 The dependency injection framework automatically resolves the dependencies; again, by using reflection.

-All of this reduces boilerplate code that would be only initializing the service classes, and it is straightforward to use.
+These tools helps to reduce the boilerplate that only initializes the service classes and is straightforward to use.
-Of course, there are costs:
+There are, however, several costs involved:

 * **Transparency**:
-  We cannot just look at the code to see why it does something unexpected.
+  We cannot simply look at the code to see why it does something unexpected.
-  It is also hard to debug, since it is not our code that is being executed.
+  And the code being executed is hard to debug because it is too generic and not part of the project.
 * **Startup Performance**:
   Reflection force runtime to load all metadata for types which impose additional startup costs.
 * **Throughput Performance**: